minkymorgan/deap-er/docs/source/index.rst

-Welcome to the DEAP-er's documentation!
+Welcome to the DEAP-ER's documentation!
 =======================================

 .. toctree::